nishanthselvakumar1302/project/README.md

-# IPL Data Analysis with Power BI 🏏📊
+# 🏏 IPL Power BI Dashboard Project

-This project presents an interactive dashboard analyzing the Indian Premier League (IPL) using Microsoft Power BI.
-The goal is to extract actionable insights from IPL datasets to understand team performance, player statistics, match trends, and season-wise comparisons.
+This project presents an interactive dashboard analyzing Indian Premier League (IPL) data using **Power BI**.
+It extracts meaningful insights from match and player data, offering a rich visual experience to understand performance trends across teams and players.

 ---
 ## 📁 Files in This Repository

 | File / Folder | Description |